00-00-00-11/Fetus-Deletus/README.md

 ### Features
 * Cross-platform support for Windows and Linux
-* Has features that allow you to Delete all sent messages, all sent messages in servers, or all sent messages in dm.
+* Has features that allow you to Delete all sent messages, all sent messages in Servers, or all sent messages in DM.
-* Has an ignore list for both guilds and dm's
+* Has an ignore list for both Servers and DM's

 ![](screenshot.png)